akalenuk/unpager/README.md

 unpager
 =======

-A desktop app that undoes unwanted perspective, unbends pages, and cleans ups pictures.
+A desktop app that undoes unwanted perspective, unbends pages, and cleans up stains.

 The maths behind all the transformations is explained in my book [Geometry for Programmers](https://www.manning.com/books/geometry-for-programmers).